 - Patients may or may not have had adjuvant chemotherapy

-- RT must be administered within 12 weeks of definitive surgery if the patient is not treated with chemotherapy; if adjuvant chemotherapy is given, RT must begin within 2-8 weeks after the last dose
+- RT must be administered within 16 weeks of definitive surgery if the patient is not treated with chemotherapy; if adjuvant chemotherapy is given, RT must begin within 12 weeks after the last dose; (Note: adjuvant chemotherapy may be ongoing at the time of randomization) * Note: Definitive surgery is defined as the last breast cancer-related surgery

 - Patient’s Eastern Cooperative Oncology Group (ECOG) performance status must be 0, 1 or 2